Mamena2020/nodemi/README.md

    - Noted

    All relationships between models should be defined in the `loadModels` function.
-When a model is removed from the `models` directory, it is important to also remove its corresponding relationship from the `loadModels()` function.
+   When a model is removed from the `models` directory, it is important to also remove its corresponding relationship from the `loadModels` function in the `core/model/models.js` file.

  # Media

-   Any model can own media by binding the model to the media inside the `loadModels()` function using `hasMedia(YourModel)`.
+   Any model can own media by binding the model to the media inside the `loadModels` function using `hasMedia(YourModel)`.

    ```